ETC 101 Fundamentals of Electrical and Computer Engineering Technology (4)

 ETC 445 System-on-Chip Embedded Systems I (4)

-Introduces advanced digital design through the use of hardware description languages for the specification, simulation, and synthesis of complex digital systems.
-Students will obtain hands-on experience about System-on-Chip embedded systems.
+Introduces advanced digital design through the use of hardware description languages for the specification, simulation and synthesis of complex digital systems Students will obtain hands-on experience about System-on-Chip embedded systems.
 FPGA will be extensively used in the lab.
-Both Verilog and VHDL, the two most widely used digital modeling languages for the description of digital systems at the board and component level will be studied.
-Structural (device interconnection), dataflow (register transfer level), and behavioral (algorithmic) models will be utilized.
-Various CAD tools will be used for modeling, synthesizing, and implementing several digital systems.
+Either Verilog or VHDL, the two most widely used digital modeling languages for the description of digital systems at the board and component level will be studied.
+Structural (device interconnection), dataflow (register transfer level) and behavioral (algorithmic) models will be utilized.
+Various CAD tools will be used for modeling, synthesizing and implementing a several digital systems.
 Three hours of lecture and two hours of laboratory per week.
-Prerequisite: ETC 342 or equivalent.
+Prerequisite: ETC 342 or ETC 265 or equivalent.
 Cross listed with CET 445.

 ETC 446 Programmable Logic Devices (4)

 Synchronous sequential circuit design.
 Algorithmic state machine method; state reduction; control-data path circuit partitioning.
 Design of sequential arithmetic circuits.
 Memory interfacing; bus-based design.
 Specification and synthesis of digital systems using hardware description language and implementation using programmable logic devices.
 Simulation, analysis, testing, and verification of digital systems.
+Cross-listed with ECE 351.
 Prerequisite: ETC 210 or equivalent.